 Comments recorded in log entries will stay with the project forever.
 They will appear in generated documents.
 Select how far back into history reports should go.
 99 years?

 Not a problem unless you send it to a printer.

 Large compliance tools are comprised of many forms to be filled out and a document control system to hold them.
 Read for yourself from a white paper by such a provider:

 Menlo Park Project will be different.
-It will be a project management framework that integrates collaboration, report generation elements and risk management.
+It is a project management framework that integrates collaboration, report generation and risk management.

-Data will be entered into the application to form the project's natural work stream.
+Data entered into the application form the project's natural work stream.
 Team members will be alerted to changes and comments by email or text messaging etc.

 The resulting collaboration and natural work stream will be recorded in thread postings.
 Generated reports will go into the history files in place of all those artificial forms.